dart-lang/dartdoc/tool/mustachio/README.md

 ## Motivation

 The primary motivation to design a new template rendering solution is to reduce the time to generate package documentation.
-In mid-2020, on a current MacBook Pro, it took 12 minutes to generate the Flutter documentation.
-A solution which uses static dispatch instead of mirrors's runtime reflection will be much faster.
-A prototype demonstrated that a new system which parses templates ahead-of-time against known context types could render the Flutter documentation in 3 minutes.
+A system that uses static dispatch in lieu of mirror-based dispatch is faster on the Dart VM.

 There are several secondary benefits: